ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 ![Create Work Package](./images/create_work_package.png)

-The user uses the Data Portal to see which `ResearchDataUploadBoxes` they have access to, then creates a work package for the new `ResearchDataUploadBox`.
+The user uses the Data Portal to see which `ResearchDataUploadBoxes` they have access to by sending a request to the WPS (see retrieval journey above), then creates a work package for the new `ResearchDataUploadBox`.
 The WPS validates the request, creates the work package, and returns the Work Package Access Token (WPAT) to the user.
 The user can then use this WPAT with the `ghga-connector` to upload files.